Research & Best Practices

 Collecting parts repair data supports critical decisions in your manufacturing environment

 Recording all kinds of metrics, from mean time between failure to warranty tracking, inventory turns, last price paid and more, is critical.
 The discipline supports good manufacturing practices by documenting performance and identifying problems before they occur.
 And from a maintenance standpoint, if the same part fails multiple times in the same place or across similar units, data is available to determine the cause.
 There is a story behind every failed component.
-Don’t let that story get away in the scrap bin.
+Don’t let that story get away in the scrap bin when choosing to repair or replace parts.

 Repairable parts management is more effective with parts repair